Profile for Lindsay Steiner

 Specialty area(s)

-Professional & Technical Writing, Content Strategy/Writing, Usability & User Experience, Social Media Writing, Visual Rhetoric & Document Design, Writing Technologies, Organizational & Nonprofit Writing, Grant Writing, Qualitative Research, Course-Embedded Community Engagement Projects, Internships, Career Readiness, and Collaborative Learning.
+Professional & Technical Writing, Content Strategy/Writing, Usability & User Experience, Social Media Writing, Visual Rhetoric & Document Design, AI & Writing, Writing Technologies, Organizational & Nonprofit Writing, Grant Writing, Qualitative Research, Course-Embedded Community Engagement Projects, Internships, Career Readiness, and Collaborative Learning.

 Brief biography

 As Associate Professor in the English Department at the University of Wisconsin-La Crosse, I am actively engaged in teaching, research, and service.
 I teach courses in professional & technical writing, writing & rhetoric studies, and first-year writing.
-My research interests focus on web content writing & strategy, visual communication and rhetorical decision-making, career readiness programming, trauma-informed pedagogy in higher education, and programmatic development/administration.
+My research interests focus on web content writing & strategy, visual communication and rhetorical decision-making, career readiness programming, and programmatic development/administration.

 Are you a UWL student?
 Please send me an email or stop by my office hours to discuss your needs and how I may be able to support you.
 I love meeting with students!